-Welcome to FoodSafety.tamu.edu – home of the Certified Food Manager Training Program (CFM) and the Food Handlers Course taught by the Texas A&M AgriLife Extension Service.
+Welcome to FoodSafety.tamu.edu – home of the Certified Food Manager Education Program (CFM) and the Food Handlers Course taught by the Texas A&M AgriLife Extension Service.
 On this website, you will find course information, cost, dates, and locations.
 You will also find food safety information for consumers, hunters, Cottage Food Producers, Farmers Market vendors/shoppers, and much more!

 More than half of foodborne illness outbreaks in the United States are related to restaurants or delis.